chalk-it-up/slate/source/includes/event/1_get.md

 ## Get Event Details
-This endpoint returns the details for a single charity event.
+This endpoint returns the details for a single event.

 ```shell
 http GET example.com/api/events/96042210856992